grumpyf0x48/zem-rm/README.md

 rm -f important_file
 ```

-and then the file will be removed without any confirmation because the `-f` flag is the last one on the command line !
+which will remove the file without any confirmation because the `-f` flag is the last one on the command line :disappointed: !

 ## Installation